 For most of my life I had the dread disease of FOF, which simply stated is Fear Of Finances.
-When I entered DA, one of the things I related to immediately was all the talk about vagueness around money.
+When I entered a program for financial recovery, one of the things I related to immediately was all the talk about vagueness around money.

 I never knew how much money was really in my bank account.
 I was always shocked when taxes came around, and I lived in complete fear of normal things like opening my mail, and paying bills.
-It’s not so bad when you know what you’re doing.
+Even worse, I was terrified of talking about money, particularly in professional settings where I’d find often myself negotiating down before anyone else.
+Meaning I was the loser in any talk of money, finance, wages, or bills.
+I was constantly worrying about money but the thing is, it’s not so bad when you know what you’re doing.

 This practice slowly taught me clarity when it came to my finances.
 Suddenly, I knew every day what I had in the bank, and what I was spending.
 Sounds so primary, but for people in recovery who never did this before, it was life changing.
 Truly.